claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/3-planning.md

 #### Executive Summary

 -   Agile is impossible without regular and ongoing feedback from end users.
-Agencies can't be Agile without such feedback.
+Agencies can't be agile without such feedback.

 -   Leadership, governance boards, or proxies should not be "deciding for the user."

 #### Recommendation

 A wide variety of users are likely to interact with government software.
 For government programs, an end user of a given product could differ -- it could be the public, a warfighter, a field employee, or one of dozens of other groups.
-Today, end users are not sufficiently involved in government Agile projects.
+Today, end users are not sufficiently involved in government agile projects.
 Projects that get funded are not always driven by end user needs.
-It's common to find "Agile" projects that lack sufficient — sometimes _any_ — end user feedback.
+It's common to find "agile" projects that lack sufficient — sometimes _any_ — end user feedback.

-Without regular and ongoing feedback from actual end users, an agency can't be Agile.
+Without regular and ongoing feedback from actual end users, an agency can't be agile.
 No level of stakeholder priority-setting or requirements review board processes can substitute for active and continuous end user feedback loops.
 Someone who had the job of an end user 10--20 years ago cannot serve as a proxy.
 Surveys do not bring sufficient user feedback into the development efforts.
 By not communicating with end users, teams could be solving the wrong problems.
-Under that approach, there is no feedback loop to validate whether the end user is satisfied, which is the primary definition of success in an Agile project.
+Under that approach, there is no feedback loop to validate whether the end user is satisfied, which is the primary definition of success in an agile project.
 This is an extremely risky way of developing software.

 Every effort should start with end user research.
 Every user story in the product backlog should be based on current end user needs.
 End users should be continuously asked for feedback on product direction to shape the product to their needs.
 Development teams should be empowered to make changes in direction based on the feedback of end users.
 In many cases, end users should be included in every sprint review, so they can see the product mature iteratively, and provide feedback on direction.